BMORE BUS

 iWhat about Light Rail and Metro Subway?

-These modes are not the focus of the BMORE BUS plan (although connections to these modes may be considered).
+These modes are not the focus of the BMORE BUS plan (although adjustments to the schedules of these modes may be considered, depending on the bus system recommendations).
 MTA is separately pursuing improvements to Light Rail and Metro Subway, including new railcars, station wayfinding, and a range of reliability enhancements.

 iWhat about bus service in areas outside of Central Maryland?